shaytran/footwrap/CODE_OF_CONDUCT.md

 ## Introduction

-This document provides community guidelines for contributing to the [Project Name] on GitHub.
+This document provides community guidelines for contributing to the `footwrap` package on GitHub.
 It's designed to create a welcoming and respectful environment for collaboration.
 By participating in this project, you agree to abide by its terms.

 ## Our Standards